Theodemocracy

 Theodemocracy is a theocratic political system proposed by Joseph Smith, the founder of the Latter Day Saint movement.
-According to Smith, a theodemocracy is a fusion of traditional republican democratic principles under the US Constitution with theocratic rule.
+According to Smith, a theodemocracy is a fusion of traditional democratic-republican principles under the US Constitution with theocratic rule.

 Smith described it as a system under which God and the people held the power to rule in righteousness.
 Smith believed that to be the form of government that would rule the world upon the Second Coming of Christ.
 The polity would constitute the "Kingdom of God," which was foretold by the prophet Daniel in the Old Testament.
 Theodemocratic principles played a minor role in the forming of the State of Deseret in the American Old West.